 - 93. Key technologies and approaches will be demonstrated at the community level.
 Further details are provided in the Annex 6.
 Example technologies might include: - a.
 Water storage technologies (tanks, underground storage) - b.
 Lining technologies for water transport and canals - c.
 Efficient irrigation techniques (e.g. drip, sprinkler) - d.
 Greenhouse technologies - e.
 Renewable energy technologies (e.g. pumping, irrigation, desalination) - f.
 Land stabilization: e.g. Tree planning and sand dune fixation - g.
 Use of bio-hummus and other organic fertilizers - h.
 Resilient seeds and agricultural management practices - i.
 Development of sustainable wells and water pipes - j.
 Water management (sluices) and metering - k.
 Laser levelling and land management - I. Agro-meteorological posts (in conjunction with Turkmenhydromet) - 94.
 The siting of demonstration plots (whether state, private or community-led) will be informed by the potential for access by poorer and more marginalised groups.
 This will include both location (i.e. proximity to vulnerable communities) as well as access arrangements (i.e. willingness to host extension service providers and providing training and capacity building for vulnerable communities).
-The access of vulnerable farmers and associated groups to these demonstration plots will be monitored on an annual basis through a formal review mechanism (alongside the monitoring mechanism envisaged in Component 2), with corrective action undertaken where such access is not being prioritised. - 95.
-The selection of potential technologies and investments will be based on a full assessment of their likely benefits, including the use of cost-benefit analysis to prioritise interventions.
+The access of vulnerable farmers and associated groups to these demonstration plots will be monitored on an annual basis through a formal review mechanism (alongside the monitoring mechanism envisaged in Component 2), with corrective action undertaken where such access is not being prioritised.
+Location of all sites will also be informed by Environmental and Social screening, in line with AF ESP requirements, as detailed in the ESMF (Annex 7). - 95.
+The selection of potential technologies and investments will be based on a full assessment of their likely benefits, any identified AF ESP concerns, and the use of cost-benefit analysis to prioritise interventions.
 This will be done for both public, private and community level investments.
 See Section C for further details on cost-benefit analysis and the prioritisation criteria for cost effectiveness of proposals under Component 3.

 Output 3.1.
-At least 1 MAEP research institute site developed providing access to best available technologies and practices for non-state order crops and supporting improved research links irrigated oasis.
-Mary has been selected as it is the province where private sector agriculture and food processing are most developed and have the highest concentration in Turkmenistan.
+At least 1 MAEP research institute site developed providing access to best available technologies and practices for non-state order crops and supporting improved research links

+96. The project will develop a regional best practice demonstration plot (likely in the Mary Province).
+A site on an existing MAEP research institute facility (Yoloten) in a desert irrigated oasis has been provisionally earmarked for this purpose, pending ESP screening Mary has been selected as it is the province where private sector agriculture and food processing are most developed and have the highest concentration in Turkmenistan.
 The region has good access to irrigation water and is likely to deliver the greatest benefit.
 The site will be approximately 20-40 ha in size.
-This facility will focus on the specific climate resilience challenges associated with key non-state crop types practices and explore the potential for diversification into higher value-added crops.
+The facility will focus on the specific climate resilience challenges associated with key non-state crop types and practices and explore the potential for diversification into higher value-added crops.
 A larger polygon will be established around the site where small scale private farmers can then develop their own operations drawing upon expertise from the main facility.
 These polygons will provide land for private farmers to manage on a semi-commercial basis with the technical support of the demonstration plot staff and technology.
 The project will explore joint business models (e.g. profit share between farmer and demonstration plot service) to encourage sustainability of the polygon structure, whilst providing incentive for private farmers and small holders to engage.
 The sites may also serve as the basis for academic and scientific research (thereby helping to strengthen the institutional knowledge base).